-Exhibition in Yerevan; Minsk, Moscow, Novosibirsk, Kiev and Tbilisi will follow
+Exhibition in Minsk; Moscow, Novosibirsk, Kiev and Tbilisi will follow

 “The City of Tomorrow” considers the life and afterlife of the Soviet city, an urban system that was planned and built as a model for an altogether new society – and thus also dwells on the social and ideological fabric that once wove the Soviet empire together.
 Architecture and urbanism have been among its most effective agents: engendering a sense of societal unity across the USSR and later acting as agents of its dissolution.
 This exhibition presents the evolution of Soviet modernist architectural heritage from its genesis in the 1920s and its revival from the late 1950s through the collapse of the Soviet Union, as well and this patrimony’s patchwork survival in the former republics of the Soviet empire today.
 Sometimes as decaying ruin, other times as adaptive re-use project, this legacy — with its own masters, local dialects, and unsung masterpieces — tells a story that was afflicted by inner contradictions and idiosyncrasy, much as it developed within a seemingly homogenized space.
 “The City of Tomorrow” explores this landscape and its expansive reshaping at the hands of an architectural culture that sought to build a fundamentally different idea of society than the neoliberal order Soviet successor states face today.

-Yerevan is the exhibition’s first station; Minsk, Moscow, Novosibirsk, Kiev and Tbilisi will follow.
+After Yerevan, Minsk is the exhibition’s second station; Moscow, Novosibirsk, Kiev and Tbilisi will follow.

 Curators: Ruben Arevshatyan, Anna Kats, Georg Schöllhammer